dmurooka/dmurooka/README.md

 - The only booking platform built for Pilates & Gyrotonic®/Gyrokinesis® studios worldwide
 - Design, implement, and manage a SaaS product for Pilates Studio.

+### Software Engineer
+*2022 - Present*
+- Design, implement, and manage digital products for business use.
+Started with a monolithic architecture and transitioned to a microservices-based design as the application grew
+- Lead data mining projects, leveraging data analysis and machine learning to derive actionable insights

 ### Founder - Summer World Ballet Agency
 *2023 - Present*
 - Founded and lead a study abroad agency for ballet students, mentoring them and facilitating international training opportunities